Cuellar: Biden Administration Missed Warnings about Migrant Surge, I Talked to Transition Team about This

-During an interview with ABC News on Tuesday, Rep. Henry Cuellar (D-TX) said the Biden administration missed warning signs about the migrant surge at border, and “I talked to one of the transition teams about this.
+During an interview with ABC News on Tuesday, Rep. Henry Cuellar (D-TX) said the Biden administration missed warning signs about the migrant surge at the border, and “I talked to one of the transition teams about this.
 These warning signs have been in for a long time.”

 Host Linsey Davis asked, “You’ve been critical of the Biden administration’s handling of migrants arriving at the border since the start of the year.
 Do you think that they missed warning signs of this latest surge of these Haitian migrants and could they have done more to prepare agents in the Del Rio area?”